Ali-Setareh/Predicting-Tehran-air-pollution-using-Neural-Networks/README.md

 # ML-in-physics-final
-This the repo for machine learning in physics course spring 2021 final exam
+This is the repo for machine learning in physics course spring 2021 final exam